 - Almost two-thirds of regular “Risky Single Occasion Drinkers” (aka binge drinkers) and one-third of dependent drinkers described themselves as “light or moderate” drinkers.

-- and only 16% of dependent drinkers described themselves as a heavy drinker.
+- And only 16% of dependent drinkers described themselves as heavy drinkers.

 Is hidden drinking a clear sign of alcoholism?